Be sure to adjust your college savings strategy as college bills get closer.

 Your asset mix should get more conservative as time goes by.
 Why?

-Bonds typically have lower returns over time but are also more stable than stocks.
+Bonds typically have lower returns over time but may be more stable than stocks.
 Cash investments are the lowest-yielding and least volatile of all.

 As you get closer to withdrawing money for enrollment, you'll want to start trading off some of your potential return in favor of more stability.
 (You don't want to take a chance on your account losing money when you don't have time to wait for markets to recover.)